min2ha/ukwa-site/content/target/38615/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# David Officer for NE Scotland | Campaigning for a fairer, greener Scotland for all

 David Officer is the Scottish Green Party list candidate for North East Scotland region in the 2016 Scottish Parliamentary election.